-iv.
-Use of Intermediate jurisdiction
+D. Use of Intermediate Jurisdiction

 Foreign investors may invest in India via an intermediate jurisdiction to mitigate tax leakage.
 Of the various double taxation avoidance agreements ("DTAAs") which India has entered into across the globe, some of them contain beneficial provisions with regard to capital gains tax and tax withholding on interest payments.
-Favourable legal and regulatory environment, coupled with a lower domestic tax regime in few of these juris-dictions, including Mauritius, Cyprus, Singapore and Netherlands, have made them, over the years, a popular choice for an intermediate jurisdiction.
+Favourable legal and regulatory environment, coupled with a lower domestic tax regime in few of these jurisdictions, including Mauritius, Singapore and Netherlands, have made them, over the years, a popular choice for an intermediate jurisdiction.
 The diagram below illustrates the use of intermediate jurisdiction for investment into India: